Murder of Thampusamy Murugian Gunasekaran: Clemency plea and hanging

-Subsequently, as a final recourse to evade the gallows, Anbuarsu filed a motion for presidential clemency, which would allow the commutation of his death sentence to life imprisonment if successful.
+Subsequently, as a final recourse to evade the gallows, Anbuarsu filed a motion for presidential clemency, which would allow his death sentence to be commuted to life imprisonment if successful.
 However, on 5 May 1995, then President Ong Teng Cheong decided to reject Anbuarsu's clemency plea.

 On 7 July 1995, 32-year-old Anbuarsu Joseph was hanged in Changi Prison at dawn.

 Two other prisoners were executed on the same date as Anbuarsu after the loss of their respective appeals.
 One of them was 43-year-old heroin smuggler Goh Soon Huat while another was 28-year-old murder convict Sagar Suppiah Retnam.
 In Goh's case, he was caught trafficking 69.34g of heroin at a shopping mall on 4 April 1994, and subsequently sentenced to death on 25 October 1994, and a three-judge Court of Appeal rejected Goh's appeal in February 1995.
 In Sagar's case, he was a former headman of infamous gang Ang Soon Tong and was given the death sentence in May 1994 for murdering a 20-year-old bystander during a gang clash in December 1990, an incident which also led to the conviction and imprisonment of 13 other people (including the transvestite-killer Soosay Sinnappen) for rioting and causing grievous hurt.

 Till today, Anbuarsu remains the only person convicted for killing Thampusamy to date, as the remaining two attackers were never caught.